manics/omero-server-jupyter/README.md

 ## Quickstart

 1. Launch the container.
-2. Start a terminal.
-Run `./intialise.sh` to start PostgreSQL and initialise OMERO.server.
-If you are running on mybinder.org run `./intialise.sh 2048` to configure OMERO to run with less memory.
-3. Start OMERO.server: `omero admin start`
-4. Start OMERO.web by clicking the OMERO.web launcher icon.
+2. Start OMERO.web by clicking the OMERO.web launcher icon.
 This will launch a new tab.
 Login as user `root` password `omero`.

+The container startup procedure uses a Docker container entrypoint that runs the `./intialise.sh` to start PostgreSQL and initialise OMERO.server and then start the OMERO.server by issuing the `omero admin start` command.

 ## Configuration